Oak Ridge crews repairing multiple water main breaks

-OAK RIDGE, Tenn. — City of Oak Ridge crews spent the night Tuesday into Wednesday morning working to repair four water main breaks throughout the city.
+OAK RIDGE, Tenn. — City of Oak Ridge crews spent the night Tuesday into Wednesday morning working to repair four water main breaks throughout the city, but officials said water service should be back by Wednesday afternoon.

-The following roads are without water: Waltham Lane, Howard Lane, 608 W. Outer Drive to the Rocky Top, 637 and 639 W. Outer Drive, Hilltop Market, and 303 and 301 N. Illinois Avenue.
+The following roads were without water: Waltham Lane, Howard Lane, 608 W. Outer Drive to the Rocky Top, 637 and 639 W. Outer Drive, Hilltop Market, and 303 and 301 N. Illinois Avenue.

 The lane closure on N. Illinois Avenue will remain until further notice, according to the city.